 Configure a web map for download

 Web maps that meet the offline requirements automatically support downloading map areas in Explorer.
-Do the following two things to allow mobile workers to download a web map in Explorer:
+Do the following things to allow mobile workers to download a web map in Explorer:

 - Ensure that your data meets the data requirements.

 - Create a basemap to copy directly onto devices (optional).

 - Create map areas (if defining them as part of the map).

 Once your map is configured, mobile workers can download map areas to Explorer.

 To disable downloading a map in Explorer, uncheck the Enable offline mode check box in the map's item details.
 For details, see Offline options in ArcGIS Online or Offline options in ArcGIS Enterprise.
 You won't see the Offline mode options if your map doesn't meet the offline requirements.

 If you are using ArcGIS Enterprise 10.6.1 or earlier and your map contains a vector tile layer, map areas aren't downloadable by default.
 If all your layers meet the offline requirements (all feature layers support sync and all raster and vector tile layers support export), edit your map's item details and add the tag Offline-Ready.
 Then you'll be able to download it.